Alleged neo-Nazi group members charged with planning to harass journalists and activists

 Swatting is a harassment tactic in which a caller makes a false report to lure authorities where they are led to believe a horrific crime has occurred, resulting in a forceful response.

-Denton also allegedly placed a swatting call to the offices of ProPublica in New York and one of the investigative news outlet’s journalists, a criminal complaint says, as retaliation for the journalist reporting on Denton and the Atomwaffen Division.
+Denton also allegedly placed a swatting call to the offices of ProPublica in New York and one of the investigative news outlet’s journalists as retaliation for the journalist reporting on Denton and the Atomwaffen Division, a criminal complaint says.

 Court documents said the calls by Denton impacted 134 law-enforcement agencies.